-Anxiety and Depression in Children and Young Adults
+Depression and Anxiety in Children and Young Adults

-A child experiencing difficulties with anxiety can experience excessive feelings of worry and fear, this may be in relation to a particular situation or event or more generalised.
-If a child is experiencing anxiety they might describe physical symptoms such as a racing heart, sweating, shaking and rapid breathing in addition to experiencing difficulties managing their thoughts and worries.
+A child with anxiety can experience excessive feelings of worry and fear which may be in relation to a particular situation or event or more generalised.
+Anxiety in children can also cause a number of physical symptoms such as a racing heart, sweating, shaking and rapid breathing in addition to difficulty managing their thoughts and worries.
 They may begin to avoid or stop some day to day activities in order to try and alleviate their anxiety symptoms.
-In some cases your child may become reluctant to attend school or other social activities.
-You may notice that anxiety symptoms also impact on your child’s self-esteem, confidence and wellbeing or affect their ability to focus and attend on day to day tasks at home or at school.
+In some cases the child may become reluctant to attend school or other social activities.
+Anxiety symptoms can also impact on a child’s self-esteem, confidence and wellbeing or affect their ability to focus and attend on day to day tasks at home or at school.

 A child with depression may experience a pervasive and persistent low mood that is often accompanied by a loss of interest or pleasure in normally enjoyable activities.
-It can adversely affect a child’s home or school life, their relationship with friends and family, sleeping and eating habits and general health.
+Depression in children can affect their home or school life, their relationship with friends and family, sleeping and eating habits and general health.
 The thoughts and physical symptoms associated with low mood may also affect their ability to focus, concentrate and attend in class or participate in their daily activities and routines.
 It may be that they begin to look for alternative ways of coping with their low mood, thoughts and feelings, such as isolating themselves or withdrawing from family and friends.

 How can Kate Meads Associates help?